ntnhut/LeetSolve/docs/source/Bit_Manipulation/287_Find_the_Duplicate_Number.md

 3
 ```

-This code efficiently uses a bitset to keep track of visited elements and quickly detects any duplicate element encountered during the iteration.
+This code uses a bitset to keep track of visited elements and quickly detects any duplicate element encountered during the iteration.

 ### Complexity